 Impact

+The impact of the developing the tools was tremendous.
 The internal validation tool delivered several key outcomes:

 • Reduced reliance on fragmented external tools from 3 to 1